Diphenoxylate and AtropinePronunciation

 RECOMMENDED DOSAGE SCHEDULES SHOULD BE STRICTLY FOLLOWED.
 THIS MEDICATION SHOULD BE KEPT IN A CHILD-RESISTANT CONTAINER AND OUT OF THE REACH OF CHILDREN, SINCE AN OVERDOSAGE MAY RESULT IN SEVERE, EVEN FATAL, RESPIRATORY DEPRESSION.

-Initial signs of overdosage may include dryness of the skin and mucous membranes, mydriasis, restlessness, flushing, hyperthermia, and tachycardia followed by lethargy or coma, hypotonic reflexes, nystagmus, pinpoint pupils, and respiratory depression.
-Respiratory depression may be evidenced as late as 30 hours after ingestion and may recur in spite of an initial response to narcotic antagonists.
-TREAT ALL POSSIBLE OVERDOSAGES AS SERIOUS AND MAINTAIN MEDICAL OBSERVATION FOR AT LEAST 48 HOURS, PREFERABLY UNDER CONTINUOUS HOSPITAL CARE.
+Diagnosis: Initial signs of overdosage may include dryness of the skin and mucous membranes, mydriasis, restlessness, flushing, hyperthermia, and tachycardia followed by lethargy or coma, hypotonic reflexes, nystagmus, pinpoint pupils, and respiratory depression.
+Respiratory depression may be evidenced as late as 30 hours after ingestion and may recur despite an initial response to narcotic antagonists.
+TREAT ALL POSSIBLE DIPHENOXYLATE HCl AND ATROPINE SULFATE TABLETS OVERDOSAGES AS SERIOUS AND MAINTAIN MEDICAL OBSERVATION FOR AT LEAST 48 HOURS, PREFERABLY UNDER CONTINUOUS HOSPITAL CARE.

-A pure narcotic antagonist (e.g., naloxone) should be used in the treatment of respiratory depression caused by diphenoxylate hydrochloride and atropine sulfate.
-When a narcotic antagonist is administered intravenously, the onset of action is generally apparent within 2 minutes.
+A pure narcotic antagonist (e.g., naloxone) should be used in the treatment of respiratory depression caused by Diphenoxylate HCl and Atropine Sulfate tablets.
+When a narcotic antagonist is administered intravenously, the onset of action is generally apparent within two minutes.
 It may also be administered subcutaneously or intramuscularly, providing a slightly less rapid onset of action but a more prolonged effect.

-To counteract respiratory depression caused by diphenoxylate/atropine overdosage, the following dosage schedule for the narcotic antagonist naloxone hydrochloride should be followed:
+To counteract respiratory depression caused by Diphenoxylate HCl and Atropine Sulfate tablets overdosage, the following dosage schedule for the narcotic antagonist naloxone hydrochloride should be followed:

 Following initial improvement of respiratory function, repeated doses of naloxone hydrochloride may be required to counteract recurrent respiratory depression.
 Supplemental intramuscular doses of naloxone hydrochloride may be utilized to produce a longer-lasting effect.